empow/logstash-parsers/README.md

 **For any questions or clarifications please contact us at <support@empow.co>**

-## Multi Pipeline Viewer
+## Multi Pipeline Visualization
-This tool enables to view the current multi pipeline configuraqtion and the co
+To validate and visualize your multi pipeline configuration use the [Logstash Multi Pipeline Visualization](https://github.com/empow/logstash-parsers/tree/master/tools) tool